 He films in Tuscon (Arizona), the role of Cono from the feature film WHEN I SING by Linda Chorney.

 He gives a concert at the Mulhouse Synagogue in Alsace (France).

 He gives a concert at the Russian Culture House in London and is the Master of Ceremonies at the Stars of the Albion Festival in London.

 He produces the 21st edition of the New York Sepharadi Jewish Film Festival.

 He plays one of the lead roles in the American T.V. series PANDORA'S BOX on Discovery ID.

 He plays one of the lead roles (Omar) in the New York TV series WE SPEAK NYC in partnership with the New York Department of Immigration Affairs and plays the role of Rochefort in the American T.V. series MYSTERIES AT THE MUSEUM on Discovery ID.

 He sang with the French Garde Républicaine during the 150th anniversary of Edmond Rostand in Paris.

-He plays the role of Boris in the film SHEEPSHEAD by Ari Ben Avram and plays the main role of the commercial about Bank of America / Merrill Lynch.
+He plays the role of Boris in the film SHEEPSHEAD by Ari Ben Avram and plays the leading role in the commercial for Bank of America / Merrill Lynch.

-He presents the 2nd edition of the American Sephardi Music Festival, which he founded, directs and produces, and invites artists such as Yemen Blues, Adam Maalouf, Lara Bello.
+He presents the 2nd edition of the American Sephardi Music Festival, which he founded, directs, and produces, and invites artists such as Yemen Blues, Adam Maalouf, and Lara Bello.